-Forest fire has adverse ecological and economic effects and is a major concern in many countries including Nepal.
-A reliable and timely fire detection and monitoring system is an important component of forest fire management.
+Forest fire has adverse ecological and economic impacts and is a major concern in many countries.
+In Nepal, forests in more than 30 districts face damage due to forest fires.
+An effective fire detection and monitoring system is an important component of forest fire management.
 In view of their large-area repetitive coverage, satellite data are useful for near real-time fire detection, monitoring,

 The system carries out automated data acquisition, processing, and reporting on fire location.
 It provides location information at 1x1 km resolution on active fires present during the satellite’s twice-daily overpasses.
 The system assimilates active fire data generated by ICIMOD’s MODIS receiving station that adopts NASA’s fire detection algorithm.
 To these data the system automatically adds important information such as administrative unit (i.e. district, VDC, and ward number), protected area identification, land cover type, elevation, and slope.

 As an upgrade, ICIMOD has incorporated data from the Visible Infrared Imaging Radiometer Suite – a sensor on NASA’s Suomi satellite – to complement the MODIS data.
 The result is both enhanced spatial resolution over fires of relatively small areas and improved mapping of large fire perimeters.
 A damage assessment form has been integrated in the web-based system that allows

 DoFSC officials to capture information on reported fire incidences, estimated damage, and fatalities from forest fires.
 A mobile application – Nepal Forest Fire Detection and Alert – supports citizen reporting on fire incidences in Nepal.

 In the years ahead, the system will continue to play a major role in improving management of the region’s valuable forest resources.
 After a successful rollout in Nepal, this system – the first of its kind in the region – has been expanded to Bhutan, where it is providing

 officials and the public with a new, effective forest fire management tool.